CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Methodology

 The proposed framework is end-to-end trainable, computationally efficient, and requires no pre/post-processing.
 This is achieved by performing motion estimation implicitly, which is different from prior works \cite{Aswin:multiplexing, Yang:GMM, Fowler:motion}.
-We utilize an LSTM network to extract motion features from the reconstructed frames of CNNs that are critical for improving temporal resolution.
-Due to the information flow from the first LSTM node to the remaining, the LSTM will implicitly infer representations for the hidden motion from the key frames with relatively high-quality reconstructed by CNNs.
+We utilize an LSTM network to extract motion features that are critical for improving temporal resolution from the CNN output.
+Since the information flows from the first LSTM node to the remaining, the LSTM will implicitly infers representations for the hidden motion from the key frame to the non-key frames.
 Therefore, the recovery quality of the GOP is improved by the aggregation of motion and spatial visual features.
 That is why we call this network the \textit{motion-estimation synthesizing LSTM}.
 For simplicity, each input LSTM node in the experiment accepts input data with equal length.
 In fact, since the non-key frames carry less information than the key frame, the LSTM network can be designed to accept inputs with variable lengths.
-Hence, we can reduce the model size and get a faster reconstruction speed.
+Hence, we can further reduce the model size and get a faster reconstruction speed.
 From the experiment results, we find the utilization of the LSTM network is critical to improving recovery fidelity.
 As a result, our model outperforms the competitive algorithms by a significant margin.